Skip to Content

 Reifel Bird Sanctuary

-1. Snow Geese in impressive flocks.
+1. Snow Geese congregating in massive winter flocks

 Tips for Birdwatching in British Columbia